The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 For the first step, we apply results of Kr\"{a}mer that study the characteristic cycle of a perverse sheaf.
 This is a fundamental invariant of any perverse sheaf on a smooth variety, defined as an algebraic cycle on the cotangent bundle of that variety.
-For abelian varieties, the cotangent bundle is a trivial vector bundle, which gives it some interesting additional structure---for instance, it naturally maps to a vector space the same dimension as the variety.
-By examining how the characteristic cycle of a perverse sheaf changes when it is convolved with another perverse sheaf, Kr\"{a}mer was able to relate the Tannakian group to the characteristic cycle.
+(For abelian varieties, the cotangent bundle is a trivial vector bundle.)
+By examining how the characteristic cycle of a perverse sheaf changes when it is convolved with another perverse sheaf, Kr\"{a}mer was able to relate the convolution monodromy group to the characteristic cycle.
 In particular, he gave criteria for the commutator subgroup of the identity component to be a simple group, and for the representation of it to be minuscule.
 The fact that our hypersurface is smooth makes its characteristic cycle relatively simple---it is simply the conormal bundle to the hypersurface.
-This makes Kr\"{a}mer's minisculeness criterion straightforward to check, but to check simplicity we must make a modification of Kr\"{a}mer's argument.
+This makes Kr\"{a}mer's minisculeness criterion straightforward to check, but to check simplicity we must make a small modification to Kr\"{a}mer's argument.
 The reason for this is that Kr\"{a}mer, motivated by the theta divisor and the Schottky problem, assumed that a hypersurface in $A$ was invariant under the inversion map, while we do not wish to assume this.